clhenrick/clhenrick.io/content/about/accessibility.md

 These technologies are relied upon for conformance with the accessibility standards used.

-## Technical details describing WCAG conformance
+## Technical details describing WCAG conformance and Inclusive Design practices

 The following list describes techniques used and decisions made to help make this site accessible and inclusive to users of all abilities: